preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/categories/index.rst

 .. image:: properties-categories-clickplus-v7.png

-2. Type a Title (Name) in any tenant language (click the flag to change language) and save.
+2. Type a Title (Name) in any tenant language and save.

 .. image:: properties-categories-settings-v7.png